Sadiq al-Ahmar

-Sheikh Sadiq bin Abdullah bin Hussein bin Nasser al-Ahmar (الشيخ صادق الأحمر; 6 October 1956 – 6 January 2023) was a Yemeni politician and the leader of the Hashid tribal federation.
+Sheikh Sadiq bin Abdullah bin Hussein bin Nasser al-Ahmar (الشيخ صادق الأحمر; 6 October 1956 – 6 January 2023) was a Yemeni politician and leader of the Hashid tribal federation.
 He succeeded his father Abdullah ibn Husayn al-Ahmar in these positions after Abdullah's death in 2007.
 He is best known for his role in the 2011 Yemeni uprising, in which fighters under his command attacked and seized government facilities in the Battle of Sana'a.

 Early life

 Sadiq al-Ahmar was born on 6 October 1956, in the village of al-Khamri, located in the 'Amran Governorate of Yemen.
 His family moved to Sana'a after the establishment of North Yemen.
 He studied at the undergraduate level in Egypt until his father's relationship with the Egyptian government deteriorated, forcing Sadiq to move back to Yemen to complete his studies.
 Sadiq continued his studies in the United States beginning in 1982 after graduating in Yemen.
 He returned to Yemen shortly after earning his small aircraft pilot's licence in 1987.